-Nusa Penida is full of beautiful scenic viewpoints and hidden spots, but if you’re looking for one that is truly remote, Batu Siha is where it’s at.
+Nusa Penida is full of beautiful scenic viewpoints and hidden spots, but if you’re looking for one that is truly remote, Batu Siha Beach is where it’s at.

 This is one of the most obscure, well-hidden beaches on the island, and last January I had the privilege of being one of the first foreigners to see it!This travel guide will explain how to get there, and everything you need to know before you go!

-Batu Siha Beach
+Batu Siha Beach Hike

 If you Google search the name, you won’t get any results.
 Not in English, or even in Bahasa Indonesia.
 This beach is truly hidden.
 Exciting, huh?

 I’m sure that will change, but for now this place is completely unknown except to a handful of locals.
 My driver/guide had never even heard of the beach, and he was certain I was the first foreigner to ever visit it.

 Not knowing what we were getting into, I directed my driver to drive to the pin, or at least as close as we could get to it.

 As it turns out, the road comes to a dead end and you have to hike down a long river wash and some steep cliffs to reach the beach.
 There is a trail, but it’s hard to follow at times.

 It’s a rough hike, and it’s exhausting.
 Shoes are a good idea.
 I wore sandals, and it was sketchy in some places.
-We ran into a few snakes, climbed down some huge cliffs, and got attacked by about 2 million ants.
+We ran into a few Bali snakes, climbed down some huge cliffs, and got attacked by about 2 million ants.

 On the way, you pass a couple of old Hindu temples, including one that was apparently destroyed by a landslide after the 2018 earthquake.
 These were some of the only signs that anyone has been down here.